-Shauna Hicks has been presenting seminars and workshops for over thirty years.
+Shauna Hicks has been presenting seminars and workshops for over 35 years.
 She has a range of specialist areas and an existing portfolio of talks.
 Most talks are approximately 45 minutes long with time for questions at the end of the session.
+Other topics may be arranged on consultation.

 Online copies of some presentations given can be found on the Resources page of this website.